ProvisionGenie/ProvisionGenie/Docs/Admin-fact-sheet.md

 🚨 still under construction
 ![Genie Header](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/media/Genie_Header.png)

+This Fact sheet shall give an administrator an overview about

+* added value for users
+* implications on
+  * costs
+  * security
+  * privacy
+  * governance and
-This Fact sheet shall give administrator an overview about the added value for users, implications on costs, security, privacy and governance and what it takes to deploy & maintain the solution.
+  * what it takes to deploy & maintain the solution.

 ## Cost to run ProvisionGenie

 ProvisionGenie itself is free, but you will need

 * an Azure subscription to run the Logic Apps.
 Logic Apps are part of the free tier for up to 4000 actions.
-* a Microsoft 365 license for every user who uses the app
+* a Microsoft 365 license for every person who uses the app
-* a Power Apps per app or Power Apps per user plan for every user who uses the app
+* a Power Apps per app or Power Apps per user plan for every person who uses ProvisionGenie

-For more detail, please head over to [Cost estimation](CostEstimation.md)
+For more detail, head over to [Cost estimation](LogicApps.m#CostEstimation.md)

 ## Security/Privacy/Governance concerns

-We take security, privacy, and governance very serious and want you to make an informed decision, that you can consider ProvisionGenie to be a good fit for your organization:
+We take security, privacy, and governance very seriously and want you to make the informed decision, that you can consider ProvisionGenie to be a good fit for your organization:

 ### Security

-* You can't unintentionally overexpose data just by allowing Power Apps in your organization as Power Apps does not provide users with access to any data assets that they don't already have access to
+* You can't unintentionally overexpose data only by allowing Power Apps in your organization, as Power Apps does not provide users with access to any data assets that they don't already have access to
 * Power Platform leverages Azure Active Directory to control user authentication & access to data
 * In the Dataverse environment, access is controlled at three levels:
   * Environment roles
   * Resource permissions for Power Apps
   * Dataverse security roles